-COVID-Caveat - No one should go to campus unless approved by their supervisor and they follow all protocols prior to coming to campus and while on campus.
+COVID-Caveat - Each student must first complete the Daily Wellness Survey prior to coming to campus or to a campus affiliated building.
+Anyone planning to return to campus must follow all health and safety protocols prior to coming to campus and while on campus.
 Violations of protocol will be reported to the faculty research advisor (PI).
 Too many collective violations will be reported to the Dean and could potentially jeopardize research and other campus functions.